 If your divorce involves children, you need to know what your parental rights are.
 For many years, Georgia courts simply awarded child custody to the mother and made the father pay child support.
 Today, the mother is no longer automatically awarded child custody in a divorce.
 Judges today are much more open to awarding more visitation time, and even primary custody, to fathers.
 The judicial system now treats divorces in a gender-neutral way and looks at each situation to determine who is the better parent to take care of the children.

-Contact Marietta parents’ rights attorney Bill Gentry today to schedule a free initial consultation.
+Contact Marietta parents’ rights attorney Bill Gentry today to schedule an initial consultation.
 He offers a hands-on approach to determine the best strategy to protect your custody rights.

 How Courts Determine Custody

 Marietta parents’ rights attorney William C. Gentry has forcefully and effectively fought for his clients at custody hearings and has helped numerous clients obtain primary custody of their children.
 When deciding who to award custody to, the court will look at things such as:

 - Who has been the child’s primary caregiver in the past?